aptivate/inaspmaterials/src/Network_Management/Unit_4_Network_Management/Unit_4_Presentation.rst

 .. class:: handout

-Configuration management helps us to solve two important problems:
+Thus, it helps us to solve two important problems:

 *	We often need to understand what caused a problem in terms of changes to a system, in order to reverse them or find a better solution.

 *	We often want to repeat the changes, for example setting up a new router or server in minimal time, or reconfiguring all routers at the same time.

 Configuration management is a form of *version control*, applied to system configurations: configuration files, installed packages and updates, registry changes, connection maps and diagrams.